 Research Assistant, Technology and National Security Program

-Hannah received both her master of international policy and her bachelor of arts in international affairs from the University of Georgia.
+Kelley received both her master of international policy and her bachelor of arts in international affairs from the University of Georgia.